Benford's law: Explanations

 Benford's law tends to apply most accurately to data that span several orders of magnitude.
 As a rule of thumb, the more orders of magnitude that the data evenly covers, the more accurately Benford's law applies.
-For instance, one can expect that Benford's law would apply to a list of numbers representing the populations of UK settlements.
+For instance, one can expect that Benford's law would apply to a list of numbers representing the populations of United Kingdom settlements.
 But if a "settlement" is defined as a village with population between 300 and 999, then Benford's law will not apply.

 Consider the probability distributions shown below, referenced to a log scale.
 In each case, the total area in red is the relative probability that the first digit is 1, and the total area in blue is the relative probability that the first digit is 8.
 For the first distribution, the size of the areas of red and blue are approximately proportional to the widths of each red and blue bar.
 Therefore, the numbers drawn from this distribution will approximately follow Benford's law.
 On the other hand, for the second distribution, the ratio of the areas of red and blue is very different from the ratio of the widths of each red and blue bar.
 Rather, the relative areas of red and blue are determined more by the heights of the bars than the widths.
 Accordingly, the first digits in this distribution do not satisfy Benford's law at all.

 Thus, real-world distributions that span several orders of magnitude rather uniformly (e.g., stock-market prices and populations of villages, towns, and cities) are likely to satisfy Benford's law very accurately.
 On the other hand, a distribution mostly or entirely within one order of magnitude (e.g., IQ scores or heights of human adults) is unlikely to satisfy Benford's law very accurately, if at all.
 However, the difference between applicable and inapplicable regimes is not a sharp cut-off: as the distribution gets narrower, the deviations from Benford's law increase gradually.

 (This discussion is not a full explanation of Benford's law, because it has not explained why data sets are so often encountered that, when plotted as a probability distribution of the logarithm of the variable, are relatively uniform over several orders of magnitude.)

 Krieger–Kafri entropy explanation

 In 1970 Wolfgang Krieger proved what is now called the Krieger generator theorem.
 The Krieger generator theorem might be viewed as a justification for the assumption in the Kafri ball-and-box model that, in a given base $B$ with a fixed number of digits 0, 1, ..., n, ..., $B - 1$, digit n is equivalent to a Kafri box containing n non-interacting balls.
-A number of other scientists and statisticians have suggested entropy-related explanations for Benford's law.
+Other scientists and statisticians have suggested entropy-related explanations for Benford's law.